mile95/old-blog/_posts/2023-02-08-dashboard-navigation-azure.md

 ---
-title: "Improve navigation in Azure using a dashboard"
+title: "Improve Navigation in Azure Using a Dashboard"
 date: "2023-02-08T10:48:19+02:00"
 tags: [azure]
 author: Fredrik Mile